-Australian Institute of Health and Welfare 2019.
-Aged care for Indigenous Australians.
-Canberra: AIHW.
-Viewed 29 September 2020, https://www.aihw.gov.au/reports/australias-welfare/aged-care-for-indigenous-australians
+Australian Institute of Health and Welfare (2021) Aged care for Indigenous Australians, AIHW, Australian Government, accessed 06 October 2022.

 Get citations as an Endnote file:

-The Aboriginal and Torres Strait Islander population has a much younger age structure than the non-Indigenous population, due to higher rates of fertility and deaths occurring at younger ages (see also Profile of Indigenous Australians).
+The Aboriginal and Torres Strait Islander population has a much younger age structure (see Glossary) than the non-Indigenous population, due to higher rates of fertility and deaths occurring at younger ages (see Profile of Indigenous Australians).
 However, as with the general population, the Indigenous population is also ageing.

 Indigenous Australians aged 50 and over comprised:

 In Australia, the aged care system offers options to meet the different care needs of individuals.
-To help ensure aged care services are appropriate to the needs of all clients, the Aged Care Act 1997 designates some groups of people as ‘people with special needs’.
+To help ensure aged care services are appropriate to the needs of all people, the Aged Care Act 1997 designates some groups of people as ‘people with special needs’.
 Indigenous Australians are one such group (Aged Care Act 1997: s11–3).
-For Indigenous Australians, challenges for the aged care system include ensuring access to culturally appropriate care, especially for those living in remote and very remote areas (Australian National Audit Office 2017).
+For Indigenous Australians, challenges for the aged care system include ensuring access to culturally appropriate care, especially for those living in Remote and Very remote areas (ANAO 2017).
 In 2019, the Australian Government published Actions to support older Aboriginal and Torres Strait Islander people, developed under the Aged Care Diversity Framework.
-These outline actions to support more inclusive and culturally appropriate care for Indigenous Australians (Department of Health 2019).
+These outline actions to support more inclusive and culturally appropriate care for Indigenous Australians (Department of Health 2019b).

 Data on the use of aged care by Indigenous Australians are available from the AIHW National Aged Care Data Clearinghouse.
 Considering the main types of government-subsidised aged care, among Indigenous Australians aged 50 and over, about: